Official websites use .gov

 &lt;/ul&gt;

-&lt;p&gt;&lt;strong&gt;Lumbar puncture, also known as a spinal tap&lt;/strong&gt;&lt;/p&gt;
+&lt;p&gt;&lt;strong&gt;&lt;a data-pid="722" href="https://medlineplus.gov/lab-tests/cerebrospinal-fluid-csf-analysis/"&gt;Lumbar puncture&lt;/a&gt;, also known as a spinal tap&lt;/strong&gt;&lt;/p&gt;

 &lt;ul&gt;

-&lt;li&gt;This is not a frequently used STD test, but it may be ordered if your provider thinks you have an advanced stage of syphilis or if a herpes infection has affected your brain or spinal cord.&lt;/li&gt;
+&lt;li&gt;This is not a frequently used STI test, but it may be ordered if your provider thinks you have an advanced stage of syphilis or if a herpes infection has affected your brain or spinal cord.&lt;/li&gt;

-&lt;li&gt;For this test, a provider will inject an anesthetic into your back, so you won't feel any pain during the procedure.&lt;/li&gt;
+&lt;li&gt;For this test, a provider will inject an anesthetic into your back so you won't feel any pain during the procedure.&lt;/li&gt;

 &lt;li&gt;Once the area is numb, the provider will insert a thin, hollow needle between two vertebrae in your lower spine.
 Vertebrae are the small bones that make up your spine.
 Your provider will then withdraw a small amount of fluid for testing.&lt;/li&gt;